 These verses refer to one of Sargon's great campaigns, one which clearly established his domination not only in Urartu, but also throughout northern Syria.
 They do not mention this campaign, and instead refer to each of the other cities in the Syrian sphere dominated by Assyria between 720 and 717.
 This fits with a tendency seen elsewhere in Isaiah (as in 37:24-25): when satirizing Assyrian inscriptions, the prophet does not mention geographic locations far from the Land of Israel, because such mention would serve no rhetorical purpose.
 The verses were composed after 714 BCE, but not so long after 714 that the pith of an attack on Sargon's ideology would be rendered irrelevant.
-The same composed after 714 by the pith of an attack on Sargon's ideology would be rendered irrelevant.
+The same statement of the same statemen